samuelhuntley/DWF-Database/README.md

 This is a short title for the issue, e.g. "Product Name v1.2.3 buffer overflow flaw in foo()".

 This field is optional but strongly reccomended as part of the CNA feedback process.

+## A note on the DWF Project data and the Apache License

+It is the intent of the DWF Project that the data contained within the DWF-Database and the DWF-Database-Artifacts repositories be widely used (in licensing terms "redistributed") by vendors, security practitioners and any interested party.
+However we would ask that you abide by the terms of the Apache License which primarily require a copy of the license to be provided (so e.g. "Our database may contain content redistributed from the DWF Project under the Apache License, click here for a copy") and any altered data (e.g. a "Description" of a vulnerability) to be labled as altered (e.g. "This description has been altered from the original provided by the DWF").